ibm-cloud-docs/codeengine/lithops.md

 #### Option 3 (IBM IAM API Key)
 {: #option3-storage}

-1. If you don't have an IAM API key created, navigate to the [IBM IAM dashboard](https://cloud.ibm.com/iam/apikeys)
+1. If you don't have an IAM API key, navigate to the [IBM IAM dashboard](https://cloud.ibm.com/iam/apikeys).
 2. Click **Create an IBM Cloud API Key**.
 Enter a name and optional description for your API key and click **Create**.
-3. Copy the generated IAM API key (You can only see the key the first time you create it, so make sure to copy it).
+3. Copy the generated IAM API key (You can see the key only when you create it, so make sure to copy it).
-4. Edit your lithops config file and add the following keys:
+4. Edit your `lithops` config file and add the following keys:

     ```yaml
     lithops: